leancloud/docs-en/views/start.md

 Server-side SDKs are primarily used in trusted server environments like [LeanEngine](leanengine_overview.html), to invoke management APIs and [cloud functions](leanengine_cloudfunction_guide-node.html).

-The best way to develop with an SDK on LeanEngine is starting from a template project: [LeanEngine Quickstart](leanengine_quickstart.html).
+The best way to develop with an SDK on LeanEngine is to start with a template project: [LeanEngine Quickstart](leanengine_quickstart.html).
-The template project already includes the project skeleton and the SDK initialization code, so you can get right to application functionalitie immediately.
+The template project already includes the project skeleton and the SDK initialization code, so you can jump right into working on your application's functionalities.

 If you need to use these SDKs on your server, please refer to the following documentation to install and configure them.